MG-Lola EX257: Racing history

 Following the dismal performance of Intersport's hybrid B01/60, the car was retired for 2005.
 This left only the two-car Dyson team in the American Le Mans Series, and RML in the Le Mans Endurance Series.
-However, RML had performance extensive modifications to their car during the off-season including the addition of a Judd XV675 V8 similar to Intersport's modification, leading to the new car being renamed the MG-Lola EX264.
+However, RML had made extensive modifications to their car during the off-season, including the addition of a Judd XV675 V8 similar to Intersport's modification, leading to the new car being renamed the MG-Lola EX264.
 The car was now transferred to the LMP2 class, while Dyson's unmodified cars remained in LMP1.
-Dyson once again suffered against the R8s, although it did manage to take two wins over the season.
-The team had to once again settle for second in the LMP1 championship.
+Dyson once again suffered against the R8s, although it did manage to take two wins over the season, coming second in the LMP1 championship.
 In Europe, RML saw better performance against their LMP2 competition, including their first class victory at Istanbul Park.
 RML managed to finish second in the LMP2 championship behind Chamberlain-Synergy Motorsport.
 However the MG's greatest success came at Le Mans, with RML managing to not only score the car's first finish in the race, but also taking the LMP2 class victory by a mere four laps over a pair of Paul Belmondo Racing Courages.

 For 2006, Dyson Racing decided that the old EX257 was no longer competitive, and purchased newer Lola B06/10s.
-The two former Dyson EX257s were sold to two teams, Highcroft Racing and Autocon Motorsports, who would compete in limited schedules in the American Le Mans Series.
-Highcroft would score the best result of the season, taking third place overall at Petit Le Mans.
-Meanwhile, Ray Mallock, Ltd. would continue to campaign their EX264, now using the old MG/AER turbocharged engine once again.
+The two former Dyson EX257s were sold to two teams, Highcroft Racing and Autocon Motorsports, who competed in limited schedules in the American Le Mans Series.
+Highcroft scored the best result of the season, taking third place overall at Petit Le Mans.
+Meanwhile, Ray Mallock, Ltd. continued to campaign their EX264, now using the old MG/AER turbocharged engine once again.
 Another single victory was achieved by the team at Donington Park, yet again leaving them with second place in the LMP2 championship.
-At Le Mans however, RML would repeat their success.
-Again taking the LMP2 class victory, this year they actually finished in eighth place overall, a mere 37 laps behind the overall winning Audi R10.
+At Le Mans however, RML repeated their success.
+Again taking the LMP2 class victory, this year they finished in eighth place overall, a mere 37 laps behind the overall winning Audi R10.

-2007 would begin to see the end of the EX257.
+2007 began to see the end of the EX257.
 The final original car still in competition, Autocon Motorsport's entry, began the 2007 American Le Mans Series season.
 However following three rounds of racing, the team decided to buy a newer Creation CA06/H after the Grand Prix of Long Beach.